kubernetes/enhancements/keps/sig-storage/3314-csi-changed-block-tracking/README.md

 snapshot order is correct.

-If all checks are successful, the RPC call is forwarded to the [SnapshotMetadata](#the-snapshotmetadata-service-api) gRPC service in the [SP Snapshot Metadata Service](#the-sp-snapshot-metadata-service) container over the UNIX domain socket, with its input parameters appropriately translated.
-The metadata result stream is sent back to the calling Kubernetes client without any transformation.
+If all checks are successful, the RPC call is forwarded to the [CSI SnapshotMetadata](#the-csi-snapshotmetadata-service-api) gRPC service in the [SP Snapshot Metadata Service](#the-sp-snapshot-metadata-service) container over the UNIX domain socket, with its input parameters appropriately translated.
+The metadata result stream is sent back to the calling Kubernetes client.

 ### Test Plan